 Back to the drawing board on geometry

-The new Diverge is result of many ‘frankenbikes’ from the Morgan Hill research facility.
-Specialized adapted old Diverge frames to make totally new geometries for real life testing.
-The new generation Diverge is really quite different to its predecessor.
+The new Specialized Diverge is result of many ‘frankenbikes’ from the Morgan Hill research facility.
+Specialized adapted old Diverge frames to make totally new geometries for real life testing, and the resulting new generation Diverge is really quite different to its predecessor.